 Fuchsia magellanica Lam.

-Fuchsia magellanica is a deciduous shrub, up to 10 feet (3 m) tall and wide.
-The plant blossoms profusely over a long period with many small and tubular pendent flowers in shades of red, pink and sometimes white.
-The flowers are hermaphrodite (have both male and female organs) and are pollinated by Insects.
-Flowers are followed by reddish purple fruits.
+Fuchsia magellanica is a deciduous shrub that grows up to 10 feet (3 m) tall and is nearly equal in width.
+The plant blooms profusely over a long period with many small tubular and pendent flowers in shades of red, pink, and sometimes white.
+The flowers are hermaphrodite (have both male and female organs) and are pollinated by insects.
+They are followed by reddish-purple fruits.

 How to Grow and Care